tsifrer/ark/README.rst

 *********************************************
-Ark Core implemented in Python
+ARK Blockchain implemented in Python
 *********************************************

 Work in Progress.